gridap/GridapWorkshop2023Material/README.md

 workshop.

 **NOTE**: In the case you have any issues while following these instructions, please fill an issue [here](https://github.com/gridap/GridapWorkshop2023Material/issues) and we will try to help you out.
-This will also help other participants what may have the same issue.
+This will also help other participants that may have the same issue.

 ## Required software